 Strong vertical accents are always a dramatic addition to the garden, stopping the eye and creating depth and focus.
 There are several evergreens that are used for that purpose, but in warmer areas, none beat the pencil-thin outline of the Italian Cypress.
-This tree is known for its rich, dark-green foliage, and now we have for our gardening pleasure the stunning blue alternative of the Blue Italian Cypress.
+This tree is known for its rich, dark-green foliage, and now we have for your gardening pleasure the stunning blue alternative of the Blue Italian Cypress.
 With all the great features of its parent, such as toughness and incredible drought and heat resistance, this dramatic tree adds bold green-blue foliage coloring.

 The Blue Italian Cypress is the perfect accent tree, planted alone, or in a cluster of three or five trees.
 It is also magnificent planted at even spacing along a driveway – sentinels guarding your entrance, or more closely together as an easy screen that never needs clipping to stay upright and solid.
 A pair on either side of a doorway or entrance are dramatic and wonderful.
 Mixed with other trees it stands out and attracts attention.
 For a hedge in a confined space, it can be kept just 2 feet wide and at any height you need for an indefinite period.

 The Blue Italian Cypress grows naturally into a spire 60 feet tall, and even more, yet it stays 4 to 6 feet wide its whole life.
 For many years it will have foliage right to the ground, and even ancient trees only have a short trunk of rugged bark beneath the dense column of foliage.
 The tight, upright foliage is made up of small scales pressed hard against the thin stems, and the color is a magnificent silver-blue all year round.
 The new growth is bright blue-green, slowly darkening through the season, until in winter it is richly toned.
 Then it brightens again as the new growth begins.

 The normal form grown in gardens is naturally thin and upright, needing no trimming to keep that form.
 The color is normally a deep green, but in the Blue Italian Cypress it is a green-blue color, making this tree even more striking in appearance.
 This improved form was developed by selecting seedlings over several generations, keeping those with richer coloring, until this beautiful tree was found.
 Cheap seedling trees will not have the special coloring of this unique tree, and our trees are grown only from the best selected blue forms.

 The Blue Italian Cypress is rarely offered for sale, and only limited stocks exist.
 We know that experienced gardeners will be ordering quickly, so if you want to enjoy this unique, low-maintenance accent tree in your garden, order now or you will certainly be disappointed.
 You may also want to consider planting other popular varieties like the Arizona Cypress or the Lemon Twist Hinoki Cypress.